-Living in Arizona for the last eleven years has slowly changed my color palette.
+Living in Arizona for the last twelve years has slowly changed my color palette.
 The earthy, subtle, burned rust and sand hues of the desert landscape, have influenced me and transformed the coloristic qualities of my drawings and acrylic paintings.
-I’m absorbed in this work yet equally intrigued by where it will take me next.

 National Academy of Arts, Sofia, Bulgaria Master of Fine Arts, June 1998

 National Academy of Arts, Sofia, Bulgaria Bachelor of Fine Arts, June 1997

 Major: Theory of Art, Minor: Art Education

 2017 - “Celebration of Artists 2017”, West Valley Art Museum, Peoria AZ